awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= Stripe Payment Forms v4.4.7 - July 5, 2022 =

+* New: Add support for launching off-site Stripe Checkout forms with the core block editor button block.
+* New: Stripe Checkout - add support for adjustable quantities.
+* New: Update styling for payment form previews.
+* New: Update form builder UI and organization.
+* New: Improve System Report by utilizing Site Health.
+* Fix: Ensure dashboard widget does not cause a JavaScript error in some instances.
+* Fix: Ensure UI elements that cannot be used are not shown.
+* Fix: Ensure more compatibility with MySQL indexes.
+* Fix: Update Stripe API PHP library to `8.5.0`.

 = Stripe Payment Forms v4.4.6 - June 1, 2022 =

 * New: Dashboard Widget Report - view transaction amounts from the last 7 or 30 days.